rstorsauce/fum-pathtools/README.md

 * -h <home_dir>

 Sometimes IT will force singularity container to be run in "contained" mode, with a separate directory issued as a storage plane; you may override the use of the home directory for these purposes by using this parameter.
 You may also use the long parameter --home

+* REQUIREMENTS

+outputs the requirements of the container as a JSON array.
+During the %post phase, the file /REQUIREMENTS should be created which contains this JSON array.
+A nonexistent REQUIREMENTS file implies that there are no requirements and the container should run on almost any platform